The Right Way to Wash Your Hands

 - Dry your hands.
 No, not on the kitchen towel you use to dry dishes, carry hot plates or clean off the counter!
 Do that and you'll dirty your clean hands again.
 Dry hands on a designated hand towel or use a paper towel.

-If you’re preparing food, you need to wash your hands properly every time you come in contact with and potentially contaminate them.
-Remember: you’re hands are your number one kitchen tool and you need to make sure they are clean at all times.
+If you’re preparing food, you need to wash your hands properly.
+Remember: Your hands are your number one kitchen tool and you need to make sure they are clean at all times.
 Here are some situations when you definitely need to wash those hands: